 Trainspotting: Board Appointments in Private Firms

-Keywords: director supply, board of directors, match quality, productivity
+Keywords: director supply, board of directors, match quality

 JEL Classification: G32, G34